contentful/vault/README.md

 }
 ```

-Since `order` is a reserved SQLite keyword, making a query which references that field will be done like so:
+Since `order` is a reserved SQLite keyword, making a query which references that field is done as following:

 ```java
 vault.fetch(Foo.class)